-To further consideration of Load Shift, the Working Group saw fit to develop and consider a first order analysis of the GHG impacts from Load Shift.
+To further consideration of Load Shift, the LSWG saw fit to develop and consider a first order analysis of the GHG impacts from Load Shift.
 This analysis was not intended to provide a definitive assessment or to be specific to individual resources.
 Rather, the analysis provides high-level assurance that a diverse portfolio of Load Shift resources will, on average, reduce GHG emissions.
-From this preliminary assessment, the Working Group draws the following hypotheses:
+From this preliminary assessment, the LSWG draws the following hypotheses:

 Broadly, Load Shift stands to significantly reduce GHG emission by reducing renewable curtailment.